-The Petroleum Agreement (PA) entered into by a contractor, the government and the Ghana National Petroleum Corporation, to conduct oil and gas exploration also grants the contractor the following rights within the terms of applicable law:
+The Petroleum Agreement (PA) entered into by a contractor, the government and the Ghana National Petroleum Company, to conduct oil and gas exploration also grants the contractor following rights within the terms of applicable law:

-- To establish offices in Ghana and assign the necessary representatives to the office; - To use public lands for installation and operation of shore bases, terminals, harbours and related facilities, pipelines from fields to terminals and delivery facilities, camps and other housing; - To receive licenses and permission to install and operate the necessary communications and transportation facilities required for its operations; - To bring to Ghana the number of foreign national employees necessary for its operations, including employees assigned on permanent or resident status, with or without families, as well as those assigned on temporary basis, such as rotational employees; - To provide or arrange for reasonable housing, schooling and other amenities for its employees and to import personal and household effects, furniture and vehicles, for the use of its personnel in Ghana;

-- To be solely responsible for provision of health, accident, pension and life insurance benefit plans for its foreign national employees and their families; and those employees are not required to participate in any insurance, compensation or other employee or social benefit programs established in Ghana; - To have, together with its personnel, at all times, the right to enter or exit its offices in Ghana, the contract area, and the facilities associated with its petroleum operations, including the offshore waters, using its owned or chartered means of land, sea and air transportation; - To engage subcontractors, including consultants, expatriate and national, and to bring them and their personnel to Ghana in order to carry out the petroleum operations in a skilful, economic, safe and expeditious manner; and the subcontractors will have the same rights as the contractor, as specified above.
+- To establish offices in ghana and assign the necessary representatives to the office; - To use public lands for installation and operation of shore bases, terminals, harbours and related facilities, pipelines from fields to terminals and delivery facilities, camps and other housing; - To receive licenses and permission to install and operate the necessary communications and transportation facilities required for its operations; - To bring to ghana the number of foreign national employees necessary for its operations, including employees assigned on permanent or resident status, with or without families, as well as those assigned on temporary basis, such as rotational employees; - To provide or arrange for reasonable housing, schooling and other amenities for its employees and to import personal and household effects, furniture and vehicles, for the use of its personnel in ghana; - To be solely responsible for provision of health, accident, pension and life insurance benefit plans for its foreign national employees and their families; and those employees are not required to participate in any insurance, compensation or other employee or social benefit programs established in ghana; - To have, together with its personnel, at all times, the right to enter or exit its offices in ghana, the contract area, and the facilities associated with its petroleum operations, including the offshore waters, using its owned or chartered means of land, sea and air transportation; - To engage subcontractors, including consultants, expatriate and national, and to bring them and their personnel to ghana in order to carry out the petroleum operations in a skillful, economic, safe and expeditious manner; and the subcontractors will have the same rights as the contractor, as specified above.

-Are there any requirements in relation to the holding of equity in exploration and mining projects by indigenous peoples?
+Are there any Requirements in Relation to the Holding of Equity in Exploration and Mining Projects by Indigenous Peoples

-Small scale mining is exclusively reserved for Ghanaians, hence a small scale mining licence will only be granted to a Ghanaian.
-Restricted licenses, which are licenses for the reconnaissance, prospecting and mining of industrial minerals, are mainly granted to Ghanaian citizens.
-Nevertheless, a non-citizen may apply for a mineral right in respect of industrial minerals provided the proposed investment in the mineral operations is US\$ 10 million or above.
-If the holder of the mineral right fails, within a period specified in the holder's programme of mineral operations which is given with the application, or further time permitted by the Minister responsible for mines ("Minister"), to expend an amount equal to or greater than US\$ 10 thousand (sic), the Minister may suspend or cancel the mineral right.
+There are no general requirements for Ghanaians to hold equity in exploration and mining projects.
+However, Restricted Licenses, which are licenses for the reconnaissance, prospecting and mining of industrial minerals, are mainly granted to Ghanaian citizens.
+Nevertheless, a non- citizen may apply for a mineral right in respect of industrial mineral provided the proposed investment in the mineral operations is US\$ 10 million or above.
+If the holder of the mineral right fails, within a specified period of time specified in the holder's programme of mineral operations given with the application, or further time permitted by the Minister responsible for mines ("Minister"), to expend an amount equal to or greater than US\$ 10 thousand (sic), the Minister may suspend or cancel the mineral right.